J.P. Crawford Preview, Player Props: Mariners vs. Royals

-On Saturday, J.P.
-Crawford (.451 on-base percentage in past 10 games, 69 points above season-long percentage) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Sunday, J.P.
+Crawford (.440 on-base percentage in past 10 games, 55 points above season-long percentage) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Alec Marsh.
 First pitch is at 4:10 PM ET.

-He notched a home run while going 3-for-4 in his previous game against the Royals.
+In his last appearance, he racked up two hits (going 2-for-3 with a double and an RBI) against the Royals.

 J.P.
 Crawford Game Info & Props vs. the Royals